anergictcell/hpo/README.md

 This library provides convenient APIs to work with the ontology.
 The main goals are to compare terms - or sets of terms - to each other and run statistics for enrichment analysis.

 ### Features
+- 👫 Identify patient cohorts based on clinical features
+- 👨‍👧‍👦 Cluster patients or other clinical information for GWAS
+- 🩻→🧬 Phenotype to Genotype studies
-- Calculate the similarity of HPO terms
+- 🍎🍊 HPO similarity analysis
-- Calculate the similarity of multiple sets of HPO terms (e.g. a patient's clinical information)
-- Enrichment analysis of genes and diseases in sets of HPO terms
+- 🔬Enrichment analysis of genes and diseases in sets of HPO terms
-- Compare different HPO versions
-- Graph based analysis of the ontology
+- 🕸️ Graph based analysis of phenotypes, genes and diseases
+- 🔗 Linkage calculation for dendogram analysis
-- Completely written in Rust, so it's **🚀blazingly fast🚀**<sup>TM</sup> ([Benchmarks](#benchmarks))
+- 🚀 Completely written in Rust, so it's **blazingly fast**<sup>TM</sup> ([Benchmarks](#benchmarks))

 ## What is the current state?